• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Beef chow fun or gon chow ngau ho (乾炒牛河) is a classic and well known Cantonese noodle dish like soy sauce noodle, lo mein and Singapore rice noodles.
-Also, this beef chow fun recipe is healthier because of less oil.
+Beef chow fun or gon chow ngau ho (乾炒牛河) is a classic and well known Cantonese noodle dish like wonton noodle soup, soy sauce noodle, lo mein, Singapore rice noodles, crispy pan fried noodles and lobster yee mein.
+Also, this beef chow fun recipe is healthier because less oil is used.
+Let's learn how to make beef chow fun at home with step by step photos and a video for your lunch, dinner or gatherings.

 beef chow ho fun top view with sliver chopsticks